indykiss/KPI/README.md

 3. Input box with selected industry
     - Look in folder for list of companies in this industry
     - Pull down GROWTH average.
 Will need to look at CapIQ for this bit.
 Includes industry PLUS this stock ticker
+    - Selected industry, for test, will be in a CSV BUT will need to make this a actual database

 4. User inputs stock ticker, API call
     -